 Grace Elizabeth Dy is excited to return to the Stroum Center as the Event and Outreach Coordinator, after completing a B.A. in comparative religion with a minor in Jewish studies and B.S. in biology with a minor in education at the University of Washington.
 Their other work focuses on equitable teaching practices, culturally responsive mental health, LGBTQ+ Jewish language, and the intersection of science and religion.
 In their free time, Grace Elizabeth likes reading autobiographies, baking, traveling, and learning new languages.

 E-mail: dyg @ uw dot edu

-Brendan Goldman, Program Manager
+Brendan Goldman, Interim Associate Director and Program Manager

 Brendan Goldman joined the Stroum Center as Project Manager in fall 2022 after completing a two-year appointment as the Hazel D. Cole Postdoctoral Fellow at UW.
 As Project Manager, Brendan administers faculty committees, meetings and requests for funding; oversees program budgets; assists in the stewardship of donor events; and helps implement the Center’s public programing.